 Grow healthy plants

 Make it a deliberate habit to select and grow healthy plants.
 Choose varieties that are resistant to common pests.
-Healthy plants can fight off pests on their own.
+Healthy plants are able to fight off pests on their own.

 To have healthy plants, ensure they are grown in fertile soils.
 Many pests become more difficult when plants are grown in conditions less than ideal.